0xB370/Contacts-App/README.md

 To run the app:

-- Set the google credentials file with the keys as an environment variable named CREDS _E.g. command for linux:_ export CREDS='{
+- Set the google credentials file with the keys as an environment variable named CREDS.

+_E.g. command for linux:_

+		export CREDS='{
 			"type": "service_account",
 			"project_id": "your-project-id",